-U.S.Tactics SoC 5 / Scott SoC 425.
+Casey, SoC 5.
 At this command, the men count in each rank, from right to left, pronouncing in a loud and distinct voice, in the same tone, without hurry and without turning the head, one, two, according to the place which each one occupies.
-He will also cause the company to be divided into platoons and sections, taking care that the first platoon is always composed of an even number of files, and the officers, sergeants, corporals (the latter by slight transposings, see, Scott No. 37), pioneer, and field music, to be posted as prescribed, Title I.
+He will also cause the company divided into platoons and sections, taking care that the first platoon is always composed of an even number of files.